mishra1010/Sigma-Web-Dev-Course/README.md

 done for generating random number from 0 to 255 with rgb function

 Also generate random hex function by using tostring(16) to convert to hexa number to generate color

+## Day 73 - Exercise to build dynamic website builder
+create a website builder

+HTML file should have cards
+JS should add the following with help of function

+function createCard(title,cname,views,monthsOld,duration,thumbnail){
+    //Finish the function
+}

+createCard("Introduction to Backend | Sigma Web Dev video #2","sigma",560000,7,"31:22",<URL></URL>);